 It has come to our attention that a report resulting from an investigation into allegations of sexual harassment involving Professor Terry Speed, a leader in statistics and bioinformatics in Australia, has been submitted to the leadership of The University of California Berkley.

 Our unequivocal support and solidarity is firmly behind the woman who raised this complaint.
 There is no place for sexual harassment in the workplace and professional settings under any circumstances, and we do not condone any behaviour where an individual feels threatened, discriminated against or victimised.
-It is critical that anyone raising a complaint of sexual harassment is heard, respected and believed, and that their claim is actioned immediately with a clear transparent process followed.
+It is critical that anyone raising a complaint of sexual harassment is heard, respected and taken very seriously, and that their claim is actioned immediately with a clear transparent process followed.

 We know the incidence of sexual harassment within the global STEMM* sector is far greater than statistics indicate.
 STEMM organisations must ensure they have a culture of safety, trust and respect, as well as best practice infrastructure and processes to address these very serious human rights breaches.
 Transparency and respect must underpin each of these processes.